Chronic Pain Relief In Gilbert, AZ

 A cold pack applied to the head for a few minutes may also help relieve headache discomfort.
 If you have arthritis, moist heat administered to the afflicted joint will be more effective than ice.
 Moist heat packs may be reheated in the microwave and reused, making them effective and convenient.

 The natural pain relievers listed above may be beneficial only for certain types of pain.
 Not all of the recommendations on this list will likely be useful to you.
 However, these natural alternatives to prescription or over-the-counter pharmaceuticals may provide you with some viable options to consider before resorting to pharmacological therapies.
 Pain might be transient, like a pulled muscle.
-However, discomfort can also indicate a significant health concern that needs expert medical attention.
+However, discomfort can also indicate a significant health concern that needs a chiropractor’s attention.